fresh00x/autonomous-ai-agents-architecture--implementation/README.md

 # autonomous-ai-agents-architecture--implementation

-This white paper provides an in-depth analysis of autonomous AI agents, their architectural foundations, and practical implementation steps.
-The document is aimed at researchers and professionals inte
+This white paper explores the design, implementation, and challenges of autonomous AI agents, critical for advancing AI/ML in research and industry.
+Autonomous agents are self-sustaining systems that

 ## Dataset Info